elahe-n/elahe-codes/README.md

 Finally, It shows the results in two separated simple div named <B> "Most voted" </B> and <B> "Newest" </B> .

 ## Spacial Feature
-Showing votes' numbers and answers'numbers and also the summaries of the questions.
+Showing votes' numbers and answers' numbers and also the summaries of the questions.

 ## Getting Started